 It works primarily with the hypothalamus and pituitary glands, which are the two "master" glands responsible for regulating the entire endocrine system.
 This promotes the healthy function of corresponding organs and glands such as the pancreas, the thyroid, the adrenals in addition to the reproductive glands.

-Because maca is an adaptogen, it always promotes the best hormonal
+Because maca is an adaptogen, it tends to encourage the best hormonal

 Maca root is beneficial for a variety of conditions associated with proper endocrine function such as menopause, PMS, infertility, adrenal exhaustion and cognitive disorders.
 Regular use of the powder can help to reduce or eliminate hot flashes as well as menstrual cramping by balancing estrogen and progesterone levels.